KSuryaprakash10/BIKE-SHARING-DATA-ANALYSIS/README.md

 2. Scatter plots to analyze correlations between variables
 3. Histograms to visualize distributions of numerical variables
 4. Heatmaps to display correlations between variables

+Key Responsibilities

+1. Lists specific tasks performed during the project, such as data extraction, analysis, and visualization
+2. Highlights skills used, such as SQL query writing and data visualization

+Skills Used

+1. Enumerates technical skills, such as data analysis, visualization, and SQL
+2. Includes soft skills, like business acumen and analytical thinking

+Achievements

+1. Quantifies accomplishments, such as identifying top-selling products and analyzing customer demographics
+2. Emphasizes the impact of the project, such as providing data-driven recommendations for business improvement

 Insights and Recommendations